apacheignite/documentation/compute-grid/deployment-tasks.md

 By default, all downloaded GAR files that have digital signature in META-INF folder will be verified and deployed only if signature is valid.

+## Protocols
+Following protocols are supported in SPI by default (it's can be changed by using setScanners(UriDeploymentScanner...)):
+  * file:// - File protocol
+  * http:// - HTTP protocol
+  * https:// - Secure HTTP protocol
+  *
+In addition to SPI configuration parameters, all necessary configuration parameters for selected URI should be defined in URI.
+Different protocols have different configuration parameters described below.
+Parameters are separated by ';' character.

+### File
+For this protocol SPI will scan folder specified by URI on file system and download any GAR files or directories that end with .gar from source directory defined in URI.
+For file system URI must have scheme equal to file.

+Following parameters are supported for FILE protocol:

+### HTTP/HTTPS
+URI deployment scanner tries to read DOM of the html it points to and parses out href attributes of all <a>-tags - this becomes the URL collection (to GAR files) to deploy.
+It's important that only HTTP scanner uses URLConnection.getLastModified() method to check if there were any changes since last iteration for each GAR-file before redeploying.

+Following parameters are supported for FILE protocol:

 ## Code Example
 [block:code]
 {